 The most poetic: Château de Talcy

 Welcome to Talcy, home of poetry and romance!
 This 16th-century chateau not far from Blois was home to the love interests of poets Pierre de Ronsard and Agrippa d’Aubigné.
 Cassandre Salviati was the ‘mignonne’ of Ronsard, and his niece Diane was courted by Agrippa d'Aubigné, who dedicated his ‘Spring’ poem series to her.
 For the 500th anniversary of the Renaissance this year, they’ve come back to charm visitors with ‘The song of the muses’, a poetic course whose aural and visual installations evoke the two women.
-Also visit the “Charles IX” and “Catherine de Medici” rooms which recall the passage of the king and his mother to the chateau, during the Talcy ‘interview’ between Catholics and Protestants.
+Also visit the “Charles IX” and “Catherine de Medici” rooms which recall the passage of the king and his mother to the chateau, during the Talcy ‘meeting’ between Catholics and Protestants.

 Château de Talcy

 Nicknamed the “Chambord construction hut”, Chateau de Villesavin was built for Jean Le Breton, project manager for Chambord itself.
 The richly decorated interiors date from the Renaissance through to the 19th century, and the Musée du Mariage houses almost 1,500 objects and costumes from 1850 to 1950, from the preparation of the trousseau to the bridal chamber.
 In the former stables, there’s a beautiful collection of 19th-century horse-drawn carriages.
 After the visit, head to the children’s farm where chickens, goats, sheep and rabbits are waiting to be fed.
 Braver visitors can follow in the footsteps of the Villesavin ghost, following the path marked in the undergrowth... it’ll give you shivers!

 The most historic: Château de Beauregard